-The change to the Use Classes Order (UCO) in September 2020, to subsume use classes A1, A2, A3 and B1 into a single class E (subject to some exemptions), presents both issues and opportunities from a planning policy perspective in this location.
+The recent change to the Use Classes Order (UCO) to subsume use classes A1, A2, A3 and B1 into a single class E (subject to some exemptions), presents both issues and opportunities from a planning policy perspective in this location.

 At a policy stage it will be less possible for SBC to restrict or specify particular land uses, especially on the ground floor, without more detailed planning policy or restrictions in place.
 However, this may not be required as the purpose of the use class change is to encourage flexibility to move between different uses as local conditions require.
-This could present an opportunity for a more adaptive place that can change uses guickly as the area develops over time.
+This could present an opportunity for a more adaptive place that can change uses quickly as the area develops over time.
+From the point of view of the preparation of the AAP, suggested or anticipated uses will still be included in plans for development options, as the space and servicing requirements for retail are considerably different from those of offices.